Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Defect dynamics on a disk

-For homogeneous contractile activity ($\zeta\Delta\mu>0$), we obtain rotating spiral defects if the activity exceeds a critical value, Sect.
-S~IV~A~\cite{SI}.
-This is in agreement with previous reports~\cite{Kruse:2004il}.
-In contrast to Ref.~\cite{Kruse:2004il}, $|\mathbf{p}|$ is not fixed in the present system.
-In thermodynamic equilibrium, the free energy \eqref{eq:elastic_energy} still yields $|\mathbf{p}|=1$ away from defects.
+For homogeneous extensile activity, we obtain rotating spiral defects if the activity exceeds a critical value, App.~\ref{app:homogenousActvity}.
+This is in agreement with previous reports~\cite{Kruse:2004il}, where the polar order parameter was kept constant throughout.
+Although in the present system $|\mathbf{p}|$ is not fixed , in thermodynamic equilibrium, the free energy \eqref{eq:elastic_energy} still yields $|\mathbf{p}|=1$ away from defects.
 Activity, however, modifies the magnitude of the polar order.
-In the stationary state $\mathbf{v}=0$ and $|\mathbf{p}|=const$, the active term in Eq.~\eqref{eq:time_evolution_p} leads to $|\mathbf{p}|^2= 1+\lambda\Delta\mu/\chi\equiv P_0^2$.
-In presence of a flow, the magnitude of the polar order is further affected by flow alignment.
+Specifically, in a steady state with $\mathbf{v}=0$ and $|\mathbf{p}|=const$, the active term in Eq.~\eqref{eq:time_evolution_p} leads to

+In presence of a flow, the polar order parameter is further affected by flow alignment, see App.~\ref{app:homogenousActvity}.